25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ::: tip NOTE

-PropTypes and TypeScript can be used together as type checkers.
+PropTypes and TypeScript can be used together as type checkers

 - PropTypes: Runtime Type Check
 - TypeScript: Static Type Check